Sustainable Development Goals

 2.b.1Agricultural export subsidies

-In late 2015 WTO members agreed to eliminate all forms of agricultural export subsidies.
-Developed countries were to immediately abandon them, while developing countries had until the end of 2018.
-Data from the WTO show that the level of subsidies has been drastically reduced over the past years.
+In late 2015, World Trade Organization (WTO) members agreed to eliminate all forms of agricultural export subsidies.
+Developed countries were required to remove these subsidies immediately, while developing countries had until the end of 2018.
+Data from the WTO shows that the level of subsidies has been drastically reduced over the past years, and was negligble in 2021.

 Target 2.c